AmirShaheryar/Rubik-Cube/README.md

 State Format: A string of 24 characters representing the faces in order: White (U), Red (R), Green (G), Yellow (D), Orange (L), Blue (B).
 Default: WWWWRRRRGGGGYYYYOOOOBBBB

+Performance
+The A* algorithm typically finds solutions for scrambles of 1-8 moves almost instantly.
+For deeper scrambles, the "Nodes Generated" and "Nodes Expanded" metrics in the UI provide insight into the search complexity.